They Always F*ck You At The Drive-thru

 I talked about this in last week’s podcast episode (Content Repurposing & My Wake-up Call).
 Let me say that I totally believe in repurposing content, but there’s is a way to do it that benefits your audience and there is a way to do it that benefits you.

-You know where I’m going with this, right?The notion that you should mass produce content in a short window, then schedule it to be published for months so you don't have to touch it is not going to work.Click To Tweet
+You know where I’m going with this, right?[click_to_tweet tweet=”The notion that you should mass produce content in a short window, then schedule it to be published for months so you don’t have to touch it is not going to work.” quote=”The notion that you should mass produce content in a short window, then schedule it to be published for months so you don’t have to touch it is not going to work.” theme=”style6″]

 The notion that you should mass produce content in a short window, then schedule it to be published for months so you don’t have to touch it is not going to work (it might work for a little bit, but in the long run, it’s a huge disservice).